 From Hendrix to Page to Clapton, anybody who has ever picked up a guitar (or failing that, a tennis racket) has their nominated guitar god.

 Even your heroes have heroes of their own - and that's exactly what this gallery is all about.
-As part of a new weekly series, we're going to be finding out which guitarists keep other players picking up the instrument and aspiring to new creative heights.
+We wanted to find out which guitarists keep other players picking up the instrument and aspiring to new creative heights.

 We'll be talking to a wide variety of guitarists from across a broad spectrum of genres about their picks, which will include everyone from bonafide guitar icons to lesser-known talents.